Learn Python with Talk Python's 270 hours of courses

 15:24 I just, I wish it wasn't like this, but it's just weirdly unique.

-15:29 And, but there's, you know, 19,000 other lines of code that are all three lines, five lines type of thing.
+15:29 And, but there's, you know, 19,000 other lines of code that are all three lines, five lines

-15:36 Right.
+15:36 Right?

-15:36 So it's, for me, at least this isn't a 100% or you're doing it wrong.
+15:36 So it's, for me, at least, this isn't a 100% or you're doing it wrong.

 15:41 It's a 98% or 95% of the time you should be doing this.

-15:45 And it may be some weird case and I don't know, what do you, how do you feel about that in general on these topics?
+15:47 What do you, how do you feel about that in general on these topics?

-15:50 As I said before, sometimes you just don't get the reside and design right from the start, so inevitably you're going to write some longer classes or functions.
+15:50 Yeah, as I said before, sometimes you just don't get the design right from the start.

-16:20 Hence, when you go back after a year and look at that code, which always happens and you always wonder what the heck was I thinking?
+16:20 Hence, when you go back after a year and look at that code, which always happens and you

-16:27 Now you add a glance just by looking at the function numbers, you have just already a better idea.
+16:27 Now you add a glance just by looking at the function numbers, you have just already a better

 16:36 So at a glance, you have just a much easier time figuring out what this was about.

-16:47 You know, and I see in this article, you referenced Martin Fowler's refactoring book, and one of the most important things that came out of that is not all the refactorings, but this idea of code smells, right.
+16:51 And one of the most important things that came out of that is not all the refactorings, but

 16:56 And maybe tell people real quick about code smells.

-17:00 That's a funny name, right?
+17:00 Yeah, that's a funny name, right?

 17:02 Code smell.

-17:06 But yeah, basically it's code that's not following these best practices, and it's just not maintainable, not easy to extend, going back to these principles we mentioned.
+17:06 But yeah, basically it's code that's not following these best practices and it's just not maintainable,

-17:22 Yeah, well, the idea is like, it's not actually not working.
+17:22 Well, the idea is like, it's not actually not working.

 17:24 It's just not nice.

-17:26 You know, you kind of turn your nose up at it when you see it, but you can't say it's broken, because it is working.
+17:26 You know, you kind of turn your nose up at it when you see it, but it's, you can't say it's

-17:32 That's a good point.
+17:32 It's a good point.

 17:33 It smells a little bit off, right?